 Another person at the inquest said that in their opinion the driver of the lorry involved must have known that they had hit something.

-A Post Office engineer who lives at Stanley House Lodge on Bury Road said that he had been walking along the Bury Road towards Newmarket when two lorries passed him very close to their off side, not more than 18 inches from the curb.
+A Post Office engineer who lived at Stanley House Lodge on Bury Road said that he had been walking along the Bury Road towards Newmarket when two lorries passed him very close to their off side, not more than 18 inches from the curb.
 He said that the first lorry missed a cyclist but that the second lorry hit a cyclist behind.
-He said that the lorries were travelling not less than 35mph and there of American type.
+He said that the lorries were travelling not less than 35mph and were of American type.

 He said that he could see both of the cyclists quite well when they were 100 yards away and said that the collision was due to the careless way in which the lorries were being driven.
 He added that he thought that the first driver had seen the cyclist, but not the second.

-A flight-sergeant that also witnesses the incident said that he had been walking along the Bury Road and had seen two miniature searchlights.
+A flight-sergeant that also witnessed the incident said that he had been walking along the Bury Road and had seen two miniature searchlights.
 He said that there was then a crash and that the lorries then passed him.